Friends of Montclair RR Trail

 iii) Tiffany Court

-The third drainage problem has resulted in sink holes in the trail near Tiffany Court, which are caused by leakage problems in the main storm drain pipe that runs under Shepherd Canyon Road.
-There is an "elbow" in the pipe alignment under the road and directly under the trail near Tiffany Lane.
-This bend in the storm drain pipe leaks, causing underground erosion that leads to sink holes.
-The City is addressing this problem in the Shepherd Canyon Storm Drain Repair Project.
+Sink holes in the trail near Tiffany Court were caused by leakage problems in the main storm drain pipe that runs under Shepherd Canyon Road.
+The City repaired this major storm pipe in the large Shepherd Canyon Storm Drain Repair Project.

-Item 3 - Replacement of Locked Gate with Bollards at Corporation Yard
+Item 4 - Locked Gate with Bollards at Corporation Yard

 The entrance from the Corporation Yard on Shepherd Canyon Road provides trail access for residents on the east side of Shepherd Canyon Road, as well as access for trail users to the soccer field and fire station.